shopware/docs/guides/plugins/apps/app-scripts/custom-endpoints.md

 # Custom Endpoints with App Scripts

-If you want to execute some logic in shopware and trigger the execution over a HTTP-Request or need some special data from shopware over the API, you can create custom API-endpoints in your app, that allow you to execute a script when a request to that endpoint is made.
+If you want to execute some logic in Shopware and trigger the execution over a HTTP-Request or need some special data from Shopware over the API, you can create custom API-endpoints in your app, that allow you to execute a script when a request to that endpoint is made.

 {% hint style="info" %}